-“P-art Business Incubator, P-art Gallery, P-art Artisan Gift Shop, P-art education, ALL cooperative”™
+“P-art Business Incubator, P-art Gallery, P-art Gift Shop, P-art education, ALL cooperative”™

-Both mottos are reflective of what the Art House and its primary supporting organization are and stand for.
-The Art House is not just one thing; it is evolving into an innovative organization that provides REAL life support, empowerment and advocacy activities to local artists and artisans in different stages of their artistry.
+Both of these tag lines (mottos) are reflective of what INKAA and its collaborative partners are and stand for.
+INKAA is not just one thing; it is evolving into an innovative organization that provides REAL life support, empowerment and advocacy activities to local artists and artisans in different stages of their artistry.
 This includes established, emerging, and aspiring artists, artisans and small creative businesses.
 What they all have in common is that they are considered to be "independent working artists".

 Creativity is a way of living life that embraces originality and makes unique connections between seemingly disparate ideas and concepts.
 Creativity is about living life as a journey into seeing and communicating the extra-ordinariness of the simplest, most every day acts.
 Some creative people need help and support in navigating through the professional world of art; we are that needed system of support for independent artists and artisans.
 This is why we exist...

 Yes, Community outreach is a core part of INKAA's mission.
 All of the outreach programs are under its KY-mmunity Outreach Program.
 This program has included bringing the arts and art activities to underserved populations; children and adults with special needs; and individuals, like the elderly or critically ill children, who are bound to a fixed location for whatever reasons.

 Embedded in our mission statement is the goal to help provide “…equitable access to the arts and art opportunities…”